GRAND ISLAND, Neb. (KSNB) - A Grand Island teen charged with murder wants his case moved to juvenile court.

 The Hall County Attorney said Friedricksen used a Tec-9 handgun to murder Arrellano.

 "I heard a lot of screaming, and a lot of yelling and people were all freaked out," said Kaleigh Rapp, a neighbor.
-"It was a scary situation.
-Obviously the shooter was still on the loose."
+"It was a scary situation."

 It was the first criminal homicide in Grand Island since January 2018.